callendera/MilestoneProject3/README.md

     * Browse Recipes:
         * After coming to the home page,
         * click the all recipes button in navbar or scroll down the page
-        * On the home page the get_recipes is triggered to show the for loop of the recipes on the home page.
+        * On the home page the get_recipes is triggered to show the for loop of the 4 featured recipes on the home page.
-        * On the All recipes page the all_recipes functions allows the for loop to display all of the recipes there as well.
+        * On the All recipes page the all_recipes function allows the for loop to display all of the recipes there as well.
     * View Recipe details:
         * Upon browsing all the recipes,
         * click the recipe image